typedb/typedb-docs/04-cloud-deployment/03-aws.md

 <div class="note">
 [Important]
-Once deployed, it will take some time for the cluster to fully bootup and synchronise.
+Once deployed, it takes some time for the cluster to fully bootup and synchronise.
 Allow approximately **two minutes per cluster node**.
 To check the status of the cluster bootup, you can perform a [cluster health check](#cluster-health-check).
 </div>

 ### Default Credentials
 As part of the deployment, AWS produces the default password with username being `grakn`.
-The screenshots below walk you through spotting the generated password.
-We will need these credentials to access the Graql and Grakn consoles.
+The screenshots below walk you through spotting the generated password. we need these credentials to access the Graql and Grakn consoles.

 <div class="slideshow">